Yahaya Abubakar

 Brig.
-Gen. Yahaya Abubakar (Rtd) CFR is a first class traditional ruler (Emir or Amir) who has been the 12th Etsu Nupe, or King of the Nupe Kingdom, since 2003.
-His royal stool is situated in Bida, Niger state.
+Gen. Yahaya Abubakar (Rtd) CFR is a first class traditional ruler (Emir or Amir) who has been the 12th Etsu Nupe, or King of the Nupe Kingdom of Nigeria, since 2003.
+His royal stool is situated in Bida, Niger State.

 Background

 Yahaya was born on 12 September 1952 at Bida in Niger State and hails from one of the ruling houses of Bida Emirate (Usman Zaki).
 He attended Government College, Sokoto and later Commercial College, Kano (1967–1971), then enrolled into the Nigerian Defence Academy (1973–1975) in preparation for joining the Nigerian Army.

 Before he was appointed the Etsu Nupe, he was the Kusodu Nupe.
 His last military posting was to the Nigerian Defense Headquarters Abuja, where he was a director of foreign operations, before retiring as a brigadier general in September 2003.

 Yahaya Abubakar Kusodu Nupe was appointed the 13th Etsu Nupe on 11 September 2003, the ruler of all the Nupe speaking people in the world (Etsu Nupe: The King of Nupe) in succession to his late uncle Alhaji Umar Sanda Ndayako.

 By this title, he is the Chairman of the Niger State Council of Traditional Rulers.
 He is the chairman, Coordinating Committee National Council of Traditional Rulers of Nigeria.